2010 Bratislava shooting: Perpetrator

-The Slovak police corps president said that Harman was in no relationship with his victims.
+The Slovak police corps president said that Harman was not personally acquainted with any of his victims.

 Together, 16 bullets were fired at Harman by the police, with the sixteenth bullet wounding him fatally.
 The final shot came from a special ops member, while three other policemen tried to shoot Harman unsuccessfully before.
 According to autopsy results, Ľubomír Harman was fatally hit into the left side of the chest and afterwards he shot himself.

 Initial reports informed that the shooter was an intoxicated boy, approximately fifteen years old.
 Later that day, a single picture taken from one of the balconies above the street by a witness named Matej became available to the media.
 In this iconic picture, Harman is seen standing on the street, holding his rifle and looking up at the balconies.

 Early life

 Harman attended a forestry high school in Liptovský Hrádok.
 According to his former schoolmate Pavol Časnocha who took karate lessons with him at the time, Harman was "a little quiet, I don't want to say withdrawn, maybe a loner".
 Another former classmate, Peter Žihľavník, remembered him as being an average student without any notable abilities.
 According to him "(Harman) was not withdrawn and didn't have any kind of phobia, he was a normal boy".
 They also sometimes played football together.

 Harman went through the compulsory military service in the early 1980s, but he was never a professional soldier and he had no criminal record.